 We continue to expand our K-12 student course offerings and employ targeted marketing strategies to capture K-12 student market opportunities.
 In March 2016, we launched a new course, 51Talk New Concept English, which is a test preparation course tailored for K-12 students.
-We also began to work with primary schools in larger cities in China to offer free group lessons by our free trial teachers to introduce students to our English education method, following which we offer interested students promotional packages for one-on-one lessons on our platforms.

 In May 2016, we introduced a new course package, American Academy, which mainly includes North American teachers with primary school and kindergarten teaching experience and caters to children five to 12 years old.
 The American Academy curriculum and course materials are developed under the guidelines of the Common Core State Standards, and are split across seven levels.